eic/epic-prod/docs/RECO/main/index.md

             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-20_18-46-40 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-20_20-32-04 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-20_21-45-46 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-23_19-17-09 , Sub-directory or File Count:1
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1